Territory of the Rapid Support Forces: Controlled areas and loss and takeover of more areas

-The RSF started a occupation of the Khartoum International Airport on the 15 April 2023 which lasted until the 25 March 2025, it's control over the Merowe Airport ended already after some day's with the Battle of Merowe Airport.
-On 2 June 2023 the RSF got control over the National Museum of Sudan complex in Khartoum.
-The headquarters of the Police Central Reserve Forces in Khartoum got captured by the RSF on the 25 June 2023.
+The RSF started an occupation of the Khartoum International Airport on 15 April 2023, which lasted until 25 March 2025.
+Its control over the Merowe Airport ended after some days with the Battle of Merowe Airport.
+On 2 June 2023, the RSF got control over the National Museum of Sudan complex in Khartoum.
+The headquarters of the Police Central Reserve Forces in Khartoum was captured by the RSF on 25 June 2023.

 Major takeover of areas however started on 4 August 2023, where the RSF took full control over all of Central Darfur.
-In September of the same year, the RSF retreated from Um Rawaba in North Kordofan, later the month they tried to take over the town of El-Odeya in West Kordofan.
-On 6 October 2023 the RSF claimed to have seized control of Al-Ailafoon, 30 kilometres east of Khartoum, and established positions in Al-Bashaqra, Wad Rawah, and Al-Aidij in Gezira State.
+In September of the same year, the RSF retreated from Um Rawaba in North Kordofan.
+Later that month, they tried to take over the town of El-Odeya in West Kordofan.
+On 6 October 2023, the RSF claimed to have seized control of Al-Ailafoon, 30 kilometres east of Khartoum, and established positions in Al-Bashaqra, Wad Rawah, and Al-Aidij in Gezira State.
 The SAF however denied that the RSF took control of these areas and that they established positions.
-The same month the RSF captured various areas like Nyala and the headquarters of the SAF's 16th Infantry Division in the city, the Balila oilfield and its airport in West Kordofan, along with 15 SAF vehicles (The RSF withdraw from Balila after this), the headquarters of the SAF's 21st Infantry Division in Zalingei (other parts of Zalingei were already takenover by the RSF since August 2023), the SAF's 6th Infantry Division in El-Fasher and also shelled the Al-Takrir neighborhood.
-The next month the RSF took over various areas like the headquarters of the SAF's 15th Infantry Division in Geneina, the Shag Omar oilfield in Abu Karinka, East Darfur and attacked the Zarga Um Hadid oilfield in Adila.
-Also it took control of the Al-Nujoumi Air Base in Jabal Awliya (which the SAF denied) a bridge in the area linking Khartoum and Omdurman, army base in Jebel Aulia, the headquarters of the SAF's 20th Infantry Division in Ed Daein, The RSF took over Wad Madani after the First battle of Wad Madani in December 2023 and occupied it until January 2025.
-The headquarters of the 1st Brigade of the SAF'S 1st Infantry Division in Wad Madani was also captuted by the RSF following the takeover of Wad Madani, they also occupied the eastern entrance to the Hantoub Bridge.
-A major achievement of the RSF in December 2023 was the full occupation of the Gezira State, The takeover of the town al-Hasaheisa in the Gezira State, the town El Geteina and of the town Habila in South Kordofan.
+The same month, the RSF captured various areas like Nyala and the headquarters of the SAF's 16th Infantry Division in the city, the Balila oilfield and its airport in West Kordofan, along with 15 SAF vehicles (The RSF withdraw from Balila after this.), the headquarters of the SAF's 21st Infantry Division in Zalingei (other parts of Zalingei were already taken over by the RSF since August 2023), the SAF's 6th Infantry Division in El-Fasher and also shelled the Al-Takrir neighborhood.
+The next month, the RSF took over various areas like the headquarters of the SAF's 15th Infantry Division in Geneina, the Shag Omar oilfield in Abu Karinka, East Darfur and attacked the Zarga Um Hadid oilfield in Adila.
+Also, it took control of the Al-Nujoumi Air Base in Jabal Awliya (which the SAF denied), a bridge in the area linking Khartoum and Omdurman, army base in Jebel Aulia, the headquarters of the SAF's 20th Infantry Division in Ed Daein.
+The RSF took over Wad Madani after the First battle of Wad Madani in December 2023 and occupied it until January 2025.
+The headquarters of the 1st Brigade of the SAF'S 1st Infantry Division in Wad Madani was also captured by the RSF following the takeover of Wad Madani, they also occupied the eastern entrance to the Hantoub Bridge.
+A major achievement of the RSF in December 2023 was the full occupation of the Gezira State.
+The takeover of the town al-Hasaheisa in the Gezira State, the town El Geteina and of the town Habila in South Kordofan.